 Maybe it’s just us, but my spouse and I can never agree on how to set the thermostat.
-He likes it arctically cold, I like it nice and warm, and we are constantly changing the settings when we think the other person isn’t looking!
+He likes it arctically cold, I like it nice and warm, and we are constantly changing the settings when we think the other isn’t looking!
 Unfortunately, this back and forth just put a strain on our own interactions and on our poor AC unit.
-Far better for us (and the unit!) to agree on a middle temperature and then leave the AC to do it’s thing.
-We’ll be happier not constantly “fixing” the other person’s adjustments to the temperature and the unit won’t have to work as hard, making it more energy efficient and extending its lifespan.
+Far better for us (and the unit!) to agree on a middle temperature and then leave the AC to do its thing.
+We’ll be happier not constantly “fixing” each other’s temperature adjustments and the unit won’t have to work as hard, making it more energy-efficient and extending its lifespan.

 Downsides of a fluctuating temperature

-One of the main downsides to constantly turning on and off your AC, as well as drastic temperature changing, is wear and tear on the unit itself.
-Like most electronics, it suffers from turning on and off too frequently and the parts wear down more quickly.
-Part of this is because the machine works hardest when it is first turned on.
+The main downside to constantly turning on and off your AC is wear and tear on the unit itself.
+Like most electronics, it suffers from turning on and off too frequently and the parts quickly wear down, especially because the machine works hardest when it is first turned on.
 Constant jumps in the temperature setting can have a similar effect if they occur often enough.
 All of this means that your AC unit is working too hard and will wear down more quickly, leading to costly repairs and early replacement.

 Closely linked to this is the amount of energy the unit uses when it is working hard.
 The harder your unit is working, and it works it’s hardest when the temperature settings are changing, the more energy it expends, adding hundreds to your utility bill every summer.